An example substitute teacher job description.

 - Answer student questions to the best of your ability.

-- Supervise students and maintain a productive, safe learning environment.
+- Supervise students and maintain a positive, safe learning environment.

-- Support the individual learning needs of students accordingly.
+- Engages students and supports the individual learning needs accordingly.

 - Assign and/or collect homework per the guidance in the lesson plans.